ibm-cloud-architecture/refarch-analytics/docs/ICP/README.md

 ### Storage considerations
 As of now NFS type of storage doesn't support dynamic storage provisioning.
-For dynamic storage it is recommend to use GlusterFS with three Nodes cluster outside of ICP.
+For dynamic storage it is recommended to use [GlusterFS](https://www.gluster.org/) with two Nodes cluster outside of ICP.
 Each node will need have an extra raw disk attached to it.

 ### Load the Chart Bundle